Operation

 Before you begin, here are some important summaries of the technologies used.

-The role of API Administrators is defined in the Talawa Core Concepts page.
+The role of Administrators is defined in the Talawa Core Concepts page.

 This section explains how they are managed in the database.